 Please tell the world about us, too.
 If you’re on social media the hashtag is #mobileincitement.

-We’re now focused on the next stage of the project, which involves a residency at Queen Mary University of London to develop our participation programme with students Tower Hamlets residents, followed by some more performances.
+We’re now focused on the next stage of the project, which involves a residency at Queen Mary University of London to develop our participation programme with students and Tower Hamlets residents, followed by some more performances.
+We finish with a public performance at Poplar Union on 6th May.
+Details are here – please come along!

-Performed and devised by the Black Smock Band (Andy Bannister, Matt Beattie, Paul Burgess & Dan Cox), Sarah Jeanpierre & Rhiannon Kelly using historical texts and songs, original songs from the band and new writing from Alex Swift.
+Performed and devised by the Black Smock Band (Andy Bannister, Matt Beattie, Paul Burgess & Dan Cox), Sarah Jeanpierre & Rhiannon Kelly using historical texts and songs, original songs from the band and new writing from Alex Swift and members of the company.

 Directed by Paul Burgess